 “I enjoy being completely immersed in creating religious art and sculpture in the Renaissance tradition, which for me can only really be done in Florence,” says Pascuzzi.

 His studio is in the artisan part of the city.
 There he paints and sculpts for himself, for public and private commissions, and in preparation for class.
 The greatest compliment, he explains, is when a native Florentine stops and comments on his work.
-“We need beautiful things in life, and when I hear someone say ‘Bello!’ about a painting or sculpture of mine—it’s validating.”
+“We need beautiful things in life, and when I hear someone say ‘Bello!’ about a painting or sculpture of mine — it’s validating.”

 Pascuzzi has established a reputation in Florence for his artwork and has been commissioned by the city to paint and sculpt original works for churches and public spaces.
 Recently his wife and son even modeled for his sculpture of the Madonna and Child for a tabernacle on Via del Leone in San Frediano.
-Pascuzzi is a professor of art for New York University in Florence as well as the British Institute in Florence, teaching art history, drawing, painting and sculpture.
+Pascuzzi has been a professor of art for New York University in Florence as well as the British Institute in Florence, teaching art history, drawing, painting and sculpture.
 He also teaches for the summer in Pescara program through Nazareth’s study abroad offerings.

 Pascuzzi does not subscribe to the romanticized notion of Bohemian artists.
 “True artists worked and often taught,” he explains.
-“Giotto, Beethoven, Mozart—they all had students because they all had to eat in order to survive, in order to create their art.
+“Giotto, Beethoven, Mozart — they all had students because they all had to eat in order to survive, in order to create their art.
 It’s taken a long time and hasn’t been easy, but I’m lucky to be able to teach classes, work in my studio, and take commissions.”

-And Pascuzzi’s lifelong love affair with—and journey to—Florence began at Nazareth College.
+And Pascuzzi’s lifelong love affair with — and journey to — Florence began at Nazareth College.

 “Everything I’m doing today is based on what I learned at Nazareth,” says Pascuzzi.
 “My advisor, Sr. Magdalen LaRowe, urged me to change my major from studio art to art history, and that opened up everything for me.
 I became indoctrinated in history while also creating art.
 I also studied Italian with Maria Rosaria Vitti-Alexander, and the Casa Italiana was an integral part of my experience at Nazareth.”